International Labour Organization: Labour statistics

 The ILO is a major provider of labour statistics.
 Labour statistics are an important tool for its member states to monitor their progress toward improving labour standards.
 As part of their statistical work, ILO maintains several databases.
 This database covers 11 major data series for over 200 countries.
 In addition, ILO publishes a number of compilations of labour statistics, such as the Key Indicators of Labour Markets (KILM).
 KILM covers 20 main indicators on labour participation rates, employment, unemployment, educational attainment, labour cost, and economic performance.
 Many of these indicators have been prepared by other organizations.
 For example, the Division of International Labour Comparisons of the U.S. Bureau of Labor Statistics prepares the hourly compensation in manufacturing indicator.

 The U.S. Department of Labor also publishes a yearly report containing a List of Goods Produced by Child Labor or Forced Labor issued by the Bureau of International Labor Affairs.
 The December 2014 updated edition of the report listed a total of 74 countries and 136 goods.

+The ILO is the custodian agency for nine of the 17 indicators of Sustainable Development Goal 8 (SDG 8).
+This goal is about "decent work and economic growth".
+For example, ILO is the agency for Indicator 8.b.1 of Target 8.b.
+The wording of this target is: "By 2020, develop and operationalize a global strategy for youth employment and implement the Global Jobs Pact of the International Labour Organization".
+As such, ILO is in charge of the data gathering for the progress of the Global Youth Empowerment Strategy.